YousefAhmedHesham/ROS_Training_Summer_24/README.md

 3. The TurtleBot3 will navigate to the specified coordinates.

 4. The terminal will output whether the goal was reached successfully or if there was an issue.

+## Notes

+There are two videos available that demonstrate navigation using two different map files.